1. HALLET COVE, METRO SOUTH

 3. KINGSTON PARK, METRO SOUTH

-Conveniently located near Brighton, it’s easy to spend a day exploring Kingston Park and the surrounding area.
+Conveniently located close to Brighton, spending a day exploring Kingston Park and the surrounding area is easy.
 If you wander south along the beach, you’ll find a rocky shoreline – the perfect spot to search for rockpools and the sea life that inhabit them.
-Walk along the cliff face to enjoy the view from Tjilbruke Monument or head along the boardwalk to visit Marino Rocks.
+Walk along the cliff face to enjoy the view from Tjilbruke Monument, or head along the boardwalk to visit Marino Rocks.

 Location: Kingston Park (18km south of Adelaide)